 J is for Juniper - Juniperus communis

 Juniper is a wonderful native berry which are very astringent and antiseptic.
-These qualities make them useful for infection and juniper berries are great for urinary tract and kidney infections.
+These qualities make it useful for infection and juniper berries are great for urinary tract and kidney infections.
 If there is kidney disease, however, the essential oil may stimulate nephrons (kidney cells) so professional guidance is needed.
 The berries have long been used to treat rheumatism and arthritis and are gently warming and tonifying.
-There is a bitter quality to the berries so they also have a little cooling action which can be soothing.
+There is a bitter quality to the berries so they also have a little cooling action, which can be soothing.
 Collect berries when ripe.

 K is for Kelp (bladderwrack) - Fucus vesiculosus